Knitting with Mikey

 - How to move forward into doable projects.

 So ultimately, I want to share as I am learning the steps involved in learning to knit.
-I don’t come to table with a very knowledgeable base in my mind.
+I don’t come to the table with a very knowledgeable base in my mind.
 So I am using books, resources from Yarnspirations and more to teach myself to understand knitting.

 So as I release the steps, I am learning in real-time with the audience.
 This is part of my personal goal for 2017.
 If I can learn, others may as well.
 I don’t promise people will love knitting but another life skill doesn’t hurt anyone.